-- Before placing the electrode in a new buffer, use an absorbent paper towel or clean absorbent cloth to blot not wipe-off any liquid that clings to the electrode.
-This action will minimize carryover that could contaminate the buffer. - 2.
-Always use fresh buffers.
+- 1. Before placing the electrode in a new buffer, use an absorbent paper towel or clean absorbent cloth to blot not wipe-off any liquid that clings to the electrode.
+This action will minimize carryover that could contaminate the buffer. - Always use fresh buffers.
 Safely dispose of the buffers after they have been used for calibration.
-Do not return them to their bottles; this action could contaminate the buffers. - Stir the electrode in the buffer to make certain that the fresh buffer quickly reaches the electrode's measuring surface.
+Do not return them to their bottles; this action could contaminate the buffers.
+(FIG 9- step 2) - 3.
+Stir the electrode in the buffer to make certain that the fresh buffer quickly reaches the electrode's measuring surface (FIG 9-step 3).